-We fly back to Bishkek, Kyrgyzstan, where our bikes and everything needed for nomadic life is waiting us.
+We fly back to Bishkek, Kyrgyzstan, where our bikes and everything needed for nomadic life are waiting for us.
 We arrive at six in the morning.
-The flight goes smooth, I was even a little less scared than usual.
+The flight goes smoothly, I was even a little less scared than usual.

 The sensation left is weird, we do not perceive anything of the kilometers traveled, the different landscapes, the people changing.

 Flying to the place a few months before you have reached overland, crossing slowly all the nuances of the landscape, the faces and costumes, undoubtedly gives a shock, enlighten on the schizoid nature of the flight, a sort of teleport that breaks down the cells of the universe and reconfigures them without continuity.

 However, we are happy to be back and to finally set off again.
 We’re already a month late on our schedule.
 And yet we are not entirely convinced of the path we want to do.
 Or rather, we are not convinced about going to Mongolia with our bikes, which are not just ideal for off-road routes… we’ll see.